undefinedDarkness/ricing-guide/src/terminal.md

 To change background color to bright:
 `\033[4<N>;1m`

-Where <N> is one of the following:
+Where &lt;N&gt; is one of the following:

 <table>
 <colgroup>
 <col  class="org-left">
 <col  class="org-right">
 </colgroup>
 <thead>